 OEMs must make a substantial investment of engineering and other resources to develop a vehicle program with a supplier.
 The products of our Group are engineered for specific customers and vehicle programs and our Group works closely with our customers at each stage of a product's life cycle, including design, prototyping, production and after-sales customer support to provide our customers with efficient and highly customized solutions.
 We believe that our customers would need to spend significant time and expense to secure an alternative supply of the steering and driveline products currently provided by us.
 Each steering supplier typically relies on a few key OEM customers.
 In view of the production schedules, internal policies of OEMs and the time and costs involved to secure an alternative supply during a vehicle's program life, it is very rare for an OEM to terminate a working relationship with a supplier during a vehicle's program life, which typically lasts four to seven years.
-During the Track Record Period, no customer terminated a supply agreement with us during the life of a vehicle program.
+For instance, during the Track Record Period, one of our customers re-sourced its supply of HPS gears to another supplier due to the over-capacity in HPS resulting from the industry conversion from HPS to EPS.
+No other customer terminated a supply agreement with us during the life of a vehicle program during the Track Record Period.

 The competitive landscapes of the global automotive industry, the steering industry and the halfshafts industry are dominated by a few key manufacturers.
 Steering and halfshafts suppliers typically rely on a few key OEM customers and OEM customers typically rely on a few key steering and halfshafts suppliers.
 According to the IPSOS Report, steering system manufacturers with established supply relationships with automotive manufacturers enjoy competitive advantages in the industry because the cost of switching steering suppliers is high for OEMs.
-See "Industry Overview - Global Steering System Industry Overview - Competitive Landscape of the Steering Industry - Key Manufacturers in the Global Steering System Industry," "Industry Overview - Global Automotive Industry Overview - Overview of the Global Automotive Industry - Major Automotive Manufacturers of the Global Automotive Industry Overview - Global Driveline System Industry Overview - Competitive Landscape of the Driveline Industry - Key Manufacturers in the Global Halfshafts Industry."
+See "Industry Overview - Global Steering System Industry Overview - Competitive Landscape of the Steering Industry - Key Manufacturers in the Global Steering System Industry," "Industry Overview - Global Automotive Industry Overview - Overview of the Global Automotive Industry - Major Automotive Manufacturers of the Global Automotive Industry" and "Industry Overview - Global Driveline System Industry Overview - Competitive Landscape of the Driveline Industry - Key Manufacturers in the Global Halfshafts Industry."